 Dock token holders can also vote on proposed changes to the network (including election of Council members) by locking up their tokens.

 In summary, Dock’s governance framework manages:

 Actors in the network and their eligibility criteria and tenure.

 Adding, removing or updating network functionality.

 Introducing and/or changing rewards and punishments for different actors in the network.

-Allocation of financial reserves of the network .i.e. the treasury.
+Allocation of financial reserves for the network .i.e. the treasury.